Allan70/Mpesa-daraja-api/README.md

 The following package allows a developer to interact with M-Pesa's transaction API to allow Software to make mobile payments.
 The package only supports `NodeJS` for now.
 More updates are to be made.

-> NOTE!
-Daraja API requires requests to be made from a secure HTTPS TLS connection.
-We recommend using `ngrok` to achieve this.
+> Daraja API requires requests to be made from a secure HTTPS TLS connection.

+We recommend using `ngrok` to achieve a TLS connection on your device.

 For windows you can use

 ```sh